 Traditionally, commonplace thinking was that a software engineering team’s success or failure is based on delivering features without bugs… and don’t forget, on-time – sigh [we all know “pick 2” but here we are].
 Of course!
 These things are necessary; they’re the status quo.
 But isn’t it time that we raise the bar?
 In this contemporary “every company is a software company” world, this may no longer be sufficient.
 This definition doesn’t address how our teams are going to move the company forward and take over the world!
-So what’s the missing ingredient that we’re neglecting?
-Punchline; we need to figure out how to double down on investment in strategic initiatives.
+So, what’s the missing ingredient that we’re neglecting?
+Punchline: we need to figure out how to double down on investment in corporate strategic initiatives.

 What are strategic initiatives and why do we need to prioritize them?